leomotors/cocoa-discord/README.md

 ## 🛍️ Subpackages

-- Index: Miscellanous
+### / (index)

+Miscellanous, consists of many utility classes

+### /meta [Working on]

+Info Stuff, ex.
+Utils Version, Device Info, etc.

+### /slash

-- Slash: Slash Command Management
+Slash Command Management

+### /message [Planned]

-- Message: Message Command Management (Planned)
+Message Command Management

+**Note**: Command Management is inspired by discord.py's cogs system.
+The implementations are not exactly identical as there are limits in JavaScript, ex.
+Decorators.

 ## ✍️ Discord Bots that use this Package a.k.a.
 Examples